susilehtola/HelFEM/CITATIONS.md

 There's also an article that discusses calculations with spherically averaged densities at the HF, LDA and GGA levels of theory:
 * S. Lehtola, Fully numerical calculations on atoms with fractional occupations and range-separated exchange functionals, Phys.
 Rev. A 101, 012516 (2020). doi:10.1103/PhysRevA.101.012516
 The formulation for meta-GGA functionals has been discussed in
-* S. Lehtola, Meta-GGA density functional calculations on atoms with spherically symmetric densities in the finite element formalism, to appear on the arXiv
+* S. Lehtola, Meta-GGA density functional calculations on atoms with spherically symmetric densities in the finite element formalism. arXiv:2302.06284

 The Lagrange interpolating basis was discussed in the first article, doi:10.1002/qua.25945.
 High-order Hermite interpolating functions and their importance in meta-GGA calculations has been discussed in
 * S. Lehtola, Atomic electronic structure calculations with Hermite interpolating polynomials. arXiv:2302.00440